-Next hop was Casa Domenico for some Italian style cuisine prepared by Executive Chef David Faroldi.
+Where to eat in Kingston for Italian?
+Our next stop was Casa Domenico for some Italian style cuisine prepared by Executive Chef David Faroldi.

-Since we had calamari at Dianne’s already, I gravitate to the next similar item, Polpo alla Griglia, which is grilled octopus with hot peppers, black olives, parsley, capers, warm lemon potatoes, red onions and tomato oil.
+Since we had calamari at Dianne’s already, I gravitated to the next similar item, Polpo alla Griglia, which is grilled octopus with hot peppers, black olives, parsley, capers, warm lemon potatoes, red onions and tomato oil.

-Our second dish was the Carpaccio di Manzo – thinly sliced beef, extra virgin olive oil, capers, parmigiano, arugula with red whine vinaigrette.
+Our second dish at Casa Domenico was the Carpaccio di Manzo, thinly sliced beef, extra virgin olive oil, capers, parmigiano, arugula with red whine vinaigrette.

 The drinking continues as we start off with some cocktails.
 I got Gin and Tonic.

-There were complimentary amuse bouche and in-house focaccia bread from the kitchen.
+AquaTerra serves complimentary amuse bouche and in-house focaccia bread from the kitchen.
 The amuse bouche was short ribs and it was very tasty.